 4. Four underrated pricing mistakes you MUST AVOID to increase your profitability!

-I. Making your price list too complicated
+I. Making your salon service price list too complicated

 Be it hairdressing or any other beauty service, coming across a widely segmented price list with dozens of sub-options – which is extremely confusing in itself – is very common.